How to Cancel Your MCAT

 Requesting an Emergency Refund for the MCAT

 If you experience an emergency or extenuating hardship prior to your test date that affects your ability to sit for the exam, the AAMC will review your circumstances to determine if you qualify for an Emergency Refund.
-Here are the qualifying events listed in the AAMC’s MCAT® Essentials for Testing Year 2024:
+Here are the qualifying events listed in the AAMC’s MCAT® Essentials:

 • You are hospitalized